suman122003/Tutorials/README.md

 # Tutorials
 Here are the tutorials.
 Visit the folders and explore the codes.
+Only the name of the folders and the name of files inside are given in this page.
+To see a more detailed documentation with one page dedicated for each folder, visit all the pages of the wiki section - https://github.com/suman122003/Tutorials/wiki.

 ## Documentations
 ### Documentation - NumPy